 Upstate Cord Blood Bank makes Cord Blood Donation simple and convenient.
 Families interested in donating are provided information about what to expect and are welcome to ask any questions.
 We follow strict regulations and protocols to ensure quality and confidentiality.
 Always remember, cord blood donation is completely safe for you and your baby.
 No blood is taken from your baby, it is only taken from the umbilical cord itself after your baby's birth.
-However, 5 blood tubes will be drawn from the mother for infectious disease testing.
-Your labor and delivery will not be affected and you have the right to change your mind about donation at any time.
-You can also refuse further processing at any time before, during, or after the collection.
-Upstate Cord Blood Bank will dispose of all samples received in such cases.
+However, 5 blood tubes will be drawn from the mother, with admission blood work, for infectious disease testing.

 Cord blood banked for public use is collected directly after the baby's delivery.
 The umbilical cord is clamped and cut by knowledgeable medical personnel, and the blood from the umbilical vein is then extracted into a sterile collection bag.
-The entire donation will be collected in less than 7 minutes.
-The nursing staff will then ensure that the cord blood unit is sent to our facility where it is processed, tested, and stored for future transplant or research.
+The entire donation will be collected in 5- 7 minutes.
+The nursing staff and our couriers will then ensure that the cord blood unit is sent to our facility where it is processed, tested, and stored for future transplant or research.

-The Cord blood unit that has been donated, will then be listed on national and worldwide registries to be made available for transplant.
-However, cord blood units that are not suitable for transplantation will be used for research locally at Upstate Medical University, nationally and internationally upon consent by the mother.
+Each cord blood unit that has been donated and meets the strict guidelines for transplant, will be listed on national and worldwide registries to be made available for patients in need of a life-saving treatment.
+However, cord blood units that are not suitable for transplantation will be used for research locally at Upstate Medical University, nationally and internationally with consent of the mother.

-We encourages you to donate your baby's cord blood, which would otherwise be discarded as medical waste, for valuable lifesaving treatments and research.
+We encourage you to donate your baby's cord blood, which would otherwise be discarded as medical waste, for valuable life-saving transplants and research.

-The health of both the mother and baby is important.
-We do not recommend the mother donates under the following conditions:
+The health of you and your baby is important to us.
+We do not recommend donating under the following conditions:

-- Less than 36 weeks pregnant at the time of delivery.
+- You are less than 36 weeks pregnant at the time of delivery.

-- Has received no prenatal care prior to delivery.
+- You have received no prenatal care prior to delivery.

-- Mother is less than 18 years old at the time of delivery
+- You are less than 18 years old at the time of delivery.